 The centenary of the discovery of insulin

-Written by Louis Lebel
+Author: Louis Lebel

 In 2021, Defining Moments Canada marks the centenary of the discovery of insulin.
 It was in 1921 that Dr. Frederick Banting and his team performed the experiments that led to the creation and development of what has, over the past 100 years, enabled millions of people with diabetes to survive their disease.
 We are marking this discovery by creating teaching resources and educational content to enable teachers to nurture the next generation of Canadian innovators.